0age/HomeWork/README.md

 Two big caveats to be aware of:
 - `msg.sender` will refer to HomeWork, not to the submitter - you can still get at the submitter by calling into HomeWork *(easiest if you set a reverse lookup for the home address first)*, or you can just include it as a constructor arg.
 - you won’t be able to deploy any contract to a home address that already has a contract deployed.
 If you deploy a contract that can’t be removed via `SELFDESTRUCT`, HomeWork’s job is done and it will not be able to interact with that home address anymore. *(Well, state rent might change that...)*

+Contract verification for contracts deployed via HomeWork is supported by the [BlockScout](https://blockscout.com/eth/mainnet/) block explorer.

 To run tests locally, start the testRPC, trigger the tests, run the linter, and tear down the testRPC *(you can do all of this at once via* `yarn all` *if you prefer)*:
 ```sh